 How Telematics Insurance Works

 Telematics insurance, also known as usage-based insurance (UBI), relies on technology to track your actual driving habits rather than relying solely on demographic factors like age and location.
 Insurance companies collect real-time data through either smartphone apps or small devices that plug into your vehicle's diagnostic port.
 This data collection period typically lasts three to six months before your personalized rate is calculated.
-In 2026, AI-powered risk scoring is making these programs even more precise, analyzing behavioral data in real time to build more accurate — and more personalized — driver profiles.
+In 2026, AI-powered risk scoring is making these programs more precise than ever — analyzing behavioral patterns in real time to build highly personalized driver profiles.

 Data Collection Methods